edusense/edusense/compute/video/README.md

 docker build . -t <tag_name>
 ```
 #### Running Container
 Make a log directory (log_dir) and pass the path to the docker run command.
-Make sure, to have a video in a video directory,pass the the directory path and the video name to the docker run command.
+Make sure, to have a video in a video directory,pass the directory path and the video name to the docker run command.
 ```
 docker run \
 --name <unique name for container> \